MJKWoolnough/python/README.md

 DefParameter as defined in python@3.13.0: https://docs.python.org/release/3.13.0/reference/compound_stmts.html#grammar-token-python-grammar-defparameter

+The first set of comments are parsed from before the DefParameter.

+The second and thrid set of comments are parsed from either side of a '=' token.

-The comments are parsed from before and after the DefParameter.
+The final set of comments are parsed from after the DefParameter.

 #### func (DefParameter) Format